>CLICK HERE TO CONTINUE TO THE NEXT

 again, genuine science is – we gain

-intellectual tools that we may have imagined only others ever being capable of
+intellectual tools that we may have imagined only others ever being capable

-possessing – not us.
-But ‘we’, meaning
+of possessing – not us.
+But ‘we’,

-anyone, can possess these tools too!
-Armed with them, we (anyone) can begin to see
+too!
+Armed with them, we (anyone) can

-unfortunate.
-Beyond this illusion of
+and unfortunate.
+Beyond this illusion

-mystery lies the elegant, abstract beauty
+of mystery lies the elegant, abstract beauty

 that nature’s design encompasses.

-From the point of view of those
+From the point of view of those individuals

-one could ever pursue.
-According to this view, achieving an
+pursue.
+According to this view,

-world can be bliss itself.
+physical world can be bliss itself.

 And

-don’t worry, theoretical
+don’t worry, theoretical physics is as

-physics is as true as any fact.
-It’s
+true as any fact.
+It’s just as

-the very reason why such ‘practical’ tools even exist – an irrefutable fact.
+why such ‘practical’ tools even exist – an irrefutable fact.
+See, that’s why a

-See, that’s why a scientific theory is stronger than fact.
-A theory describes
+scientific theory is stronger than fact.
+A theory describes all facts, even

 >CLICK HERE TO CONTINUE TO THE NEXT